Jean-Baptiste-Lasselle/cisco-nso-first-dive/README.md

 Bout _the gold rule_ : Oh yes, I'm pretty sure `Cisco` named those templates _golden configurations_, thinking of them as _golden rules_ (those rules you should never ever break), engraved in the _golden configurations_. _Golden rules_ applied to the network as a whole, indeed.

- `Network Elements Drivers (NEDs)` are the components of `NSO` that makes it capable of supporting Multi Vendor Devices
+ `Network Elements Drivers (NEDs)` are the components of `NSO` that makes it capable of supporting Multi Vendor Devices.
+Cf. https://www.cisco.com/c/en/us/products/collateral/cloud-systems-management/network-services-orchestrator/datasheet-c78-734669.html

 ### Phase 2: Service abstraction